MatiasLago5/Mizu/README.md

 Ejecutando <strong>"npx sequelize-cli db:migrate:undo"</strong> se revierte la última migración ejecutada y elimina el registro en "sequelizemeta"

 Por último, ejecutando <strong>"npx sequelize-cli db:migrate:undo:all"</strong> revierte todas las migraciones hechas.

+The goal of this project is to create a Fullstack web application, integrating both Backend and Frontend.
+The app uses MySQL as its database and is built with Sequelize.

+Database tables are generated through migrations (located in the /migrations folder).
+Each migration is a .js file with a timestamp and numeric order, e.g.
+20251009-001-user.js or 20251009-002-products-categories.js.
+When executed, these files create the pending tables in the project.

+Running Migrations
+npx sequelize-cli db:migrate runs all pending migrations and creates SequelizeMeta table that tracks executed migrations. npx sequelize-cli db:migrate:undo reverts the last executed migration and removes its record from SequelizeMeta. npx sequelize-cli db:migrate:undo:all reverts all executed migrations.